harelon/GoFastAnalyzer/README.md

 * r14 is used as the current go routine as specified in the internal abi
   - using microcode we can show its usage like NtCurrentTeb in window
 * analyze string sizes and define them correctly
+* analyze calls to runtime functions which receive RTYPE struct and override their parameter types

 ## Example
 ### Without using the plugin